NeptuneRjo/space-tourism/README.md

 This project is mainly for experimenting with different techniques and developing my React skills...

--The home page roughly uses `BEM` naming conventions for class names, but everything else uses standard css conventions.
+- The home page roughly uses `BEM` naming conventions for class names, but everything else uses standard css conventions.

--I gained a lot of experience with React, particularly with the in-page content navigation.
+- I gained a lot of experience with React, particularly with the in-page content navigation.
 Functional Components and `useState` make dynamic easy.